Srikarbharadwaj-999/Smartbridge-Salesforce-AI-Powered-Customer-Support/README.md

 # Project Overview

-The **AI-Powered Customer Support & Service Automation** system is developed using **Salesforce Service Cloud** to automate customer support operations for an international Electronics & Gadgets company.
+The **AI-Driven Customer Support and Service Automation System** is built using **Salesforce Service Cloud** to simplify and automate customer support activities for an international Electronics and Gadgets company.

-The application centralizes customer support by managing customers, products, orders, and support cases while automating workflows using Salesforce Flows, Queues, Validation Rules, Approval Processes, and AI-powered summaries with **Prompt Builder**.
+This project provides a centralized platform to manage customers, products, orders, and support cases.
+It improves service operations by using Salesforce features such as Flows, Queues, Validation Rules, Approval Processes, Reports, Dashboards, and AI-based case summaries through **Prompt Builder**.

 ---